 Now that we have covered the main global settings of Elementor, we will see how to activate it within your pages (or other types of posts).

 - Go to the Pages tab > Add

 - Enter your page title.
 For example Home or Contact.

 - Activate the Website Builder by clicking Edit with Elementor

 - Wait a few moments.
 Your page will open in front (on the visual side of your site) and you can start building the layout.

 Before going any further in the design of your layout, I suggest you understand how Elementor works

 4.1 – Overview

 - Widgets: the left part (in green) offers widgets to insert into your layout.
 These are “bricks” that you will add by dragging and dropping within your content (tablet n ° 4).
-Your layout will thus be composed of several bricks as if you were building your “house”.
+Your structure will thus be composed of several bricks as if you were building your “house”.

 - The header: is composed of the header of your site (with the menu (s)) as well as the title of the page (possibly).
 The header cannot be managed with Elementor.
-Let’s say that it cannot be managed with Elementor in its free version, the pro version will allow you to do so.
+Let’s say that it cannot be controlled with Elementor in its free version, and the pro version will allow you to do so.
 So that’s the theme’s job.
 The design of your site will depend on the WordPress theme you have chosen.
 For example, the Ocean WP theme has a lot of header styles, which is quite rare for a free theme.